ehotaling/Disease_Prediction/Readme.md

 **Example error (macOS ARM):**

-A module that was compiled using NumPy 1.x cannot be run in NumPy 2.0.2...
+A module compiled using NumPy 1.x cannot be run in NumPy 2.0.2...

 **Temporary Fix:**